-Applying for or renewing a passport in a timely fashion might be easier said than done for a while thanks to a massive surge in applicants that happens between January and August every year, but following some little-known passport rules might help.
+Applying for or renewing a passport in a timely fashion might be easier said than done thanks to a massive surge in applicants that happens between January and August every year, but following some little-known passport rules might help.

 Do you know how to take a valid passport photo, for example, and which documents to include with your forms?
-Plus, there’s one big change slated for this year that could take your entire renewal process online.
+Plus, recent changes may be taking the entire renewal process online.

 Passport Rules You Need to Know

 To increase your chances of a quick and painless renewal (or first-time application), follow these six passport rules.